-- 1. All the teacher education institutions conducted microteaching in 1st semester for duration varied from one week to one month. - All TEIs emphasized on teaching skills such as introduction, questioning, reinforcement, illustrating with examples, blackboard work, and stimulus variation.
-Two institutions also focused on the skill of probing and audio-visual aids during the microteaching. - 3.
-In all the teacher education institutions, supervisors and fellow students observed and provided feedback to the student-teachers and only supervisors assessed the student-teachers during the microteaching.
+1. All the teacher education institutions conducted microteaching in 1st semester for duration varied from one week to one month and all TEIs emphasized on teaching skills such as introduction, questioning, reinforcement, illustrating with examples, blackboard work, and stimulus variation.
+Two institutions also focused on the skill of probing and audio-visual aids during the microteaching.